hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Even a single Jet instance can host and run hundreds of jobs at a time.
-The clustered setup improves the performance (throughput and latency) of hosted jobs and increases the resillience.
+The clustered setup improves the performance (throughput and latency) of hosted jobs and increases the resilience.

 A cluster with 3 members is a minimum count for fault tolerant operations.
-Generally, you need ```n+1``` cluster members to tolerate `n` member failures with next higher odd number choosen for a split brain detection.
+Generally, you need ```n+1``` cluster members to tolerate `n` member failures with the next higher odd number chosen for a split brain detection.

 Jet can utilise hundreds of CPU cores efficiently by exploiting data and task parallelism.
 Adding more members to the cluster therefore helps with scaling the CPU-bound computations.
-Better performance is achieved by distributing the data partitions accros the cluster to process them in parallel.
+Better performance is achieved by distributing the data partitions across the cluster to process them in parallel.

 Benchmark your jobs in a clustered setup to see the differences in